deltachat/deltachat-rpc-client-go/README.md

 ## Developing bots faster ⚡

-If what you want is to develop bots, you probably should use this library together with [deltabot-cli-go](https://github.com/deltachat-bot/deltabot-cli-go/), a library that takes away the repetitive process of creating the bot CLI and let you focus on writing your message processing logic.
+If what you want is to develop bots, you probably should use this library together with [deltabot-cli-go](https://github.com/deltachat-bot/deltabot-cli-go/), it takes away the repetitive process of creating the bot CLI and let you focus on writing your message processing logic.

 ## Testing your code